Your shopping bag is empty

 The term ‘heat management’ is all about the heat output of the charcoals and manages it to add charm to your session.
 With so many different charcoal products available in the market with varying heat output, ignition time, it can be difficult to identify the perfect balance for your hookah.

-There are quick-lighting coals with accelerants that light fast and natural charcoals requiring burners to burn.
-Quick lights have lower heat output and burn out faster in comparison to the natural coconut shell charcoals.
-It is up to you, how many coals you use, where you put them when you change them, and what accessories (like HMDs, screens, wind covers) you use, everything affects your hookah session.
+There are quick light coals with accelerants that light fast and natural charcoals requiring hookah coal burners to burn.
+Quick lights have lower heat output and burn out faster in comparison to the natural coconut shell hookah charcoals.
+It is up to you, how many coals you use, where you put them when you change them, and what hookah accessories (like HMDs, screens, wind covers) you use, everything affects your hookah session.

 Everyone has a personal preference.
 Smoking hookah is an amalgamation of art and science, but it is mostly an art, a personal choice.
 While some prefer super-hot shisha, some like it mild, or small bowls.
 Again, some like the dark-leaf tobaccos, while others prefer blonde-leaf tobacco.